 Actually, it’s secularists like the author of this article who can’t help but “fume.”
 It seems to me that secularists can’t help themselves but “fume” over just about everything we proclaim about biblical authority.

 Well, it’s really an illustration of Romans 1:18, where we read that those who reject God “suppress the truth in unrighteousness.”
 As Romans 1–2 makes it very clear that God has given everyone the ability to know that God exists and that everyone has a conscience because God wrote the law on our hearts, then those who rebel against God have to cover their eyes, close their ears, and “fume” as they suppress the truth!

-In the meantime, we at AiG will continue to respond to those secularists who “fume” against God and try to brainwash people into believing the lie of evolution, millions of years, or both.
+In the meantime, we at AiG will continue to respond to those secularists who “fume” against God and try to brainwash people into believing the lie of evolution and/or millions of years.

 So expect many more AiG reviews of evolutionist TV programs and films and more teaching resources as we battle for the hearts and minds of people,

 For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.
 (Ephesians 6:12)